jaehho/junior_spring/bio-instrumentation/project_3/main.typ

 == Frequency Response

 The collected measurements are given in @fig:frequency-response-table, and the frequency response is plotted in @fig:frequency-response with the simulated response for comparison.
 The measured frequency response crosses the $-3 "dB"$ line at $1.218 "kHz"$, which is only slightly lower than the simulated cutoff frequency of $1.419 "kHz"$.
-The experimental frequency response also shows a plateau below $100 "Hz"$ which is likely due to the limited accuracy of the oscilloscope at low voltages, which is close to $110 "mV"$ at the output in this range.
-There is also an increase in the gain at high frequencies past around $1 "MHz"$ where @fig:frequency-response-table shows that the output does not deviate significantly, instead the input voltage appears to fall off.
+The original frequency response also shows a plateau below $100 "Hz"$ which is likely due to the limited accuracy of the oscilloscope at low voltages, which is close to $110 "mV"$ at the output in this range.
+The frequency response from the higher voltage function generator seems to support this hypothesis as it lacks the plateau.
+Unfortunately, given the limited frequency range of the function generator, the lower frequencies could not be measured and from the plot, and from @fig:frequency-response-table, the output voltage again hit the supposed minimum voltage of $110 "mV"$ at $20 "Hz"$.

+From the original function generator there is also an increase in the gain at high frequencies past around $1 "MHz"$ where @fig:frequency-response-table shows that the output does not deviate significantly, instead the input voltage appears to fall off; the cause of this is not clear.

 #figure(
   placement: auto,
-  caption: "Frequency Response",
-  image("figures/freq_resp.png")
+  caption: "Frequency Response: the measured responses crosses the -3 dB line at 1.218 kHz, and the simulated response crosses at 1.419 kHz.", image("figures/freq_resp.png")
 ) <fig:frequency-response>

 == Roll-off Rate

 For a third-order filter, the expected roll-off rate is $20 times 3 = 60 "dB" slash "decade"$, which is consistent with the simulated roll-off rate shown in @fig:gain-derivative.
 However, the measured roll-off rate was found to be approximately $46.01 "dB" slash "decade"$, which is closer to the expected $40 "dB" slash "decade"$ for a second-order filter.
-This may be again due to the oscilloscope's limited accuracy at low voltages, as @fig:gain-derivative shows, the measured roll-off rate only begins to increase after $100 "Hz"$, where at which point the simulated roll-off rate is already over $50 "dB"$.
+This may again be due to the oscilloscope's limited accuracy at low voltages as the measured roll-off rate only begins to increase after $100 "Hz"$, where at which point the simulated roll-off rate is already over $50 "dB"$.
+However, using a higher voltage function generator did not fully address this issue as the roll-off does improve slightly but still significantly lower than the simulation.
 The derivative values are given in @fig:gain-derivative-table.

 #figure(
   placement: auto,
-  caption: "Gain Derivative",
-  image("figures/derivative.png")
+  caption: "Derivative of Gain: the roll-off rate is interpreted as the maximum in the stopband; the measured roll-off rate is approximately 46.01 dB/decade, and the simulated roll-off rate is 60 dB/decade.", image("figures/derivative.png")
 ) <fig:gain-derivative>

-// This paper demonstrates the feasibility and effectiveness of a passive high-pass filter using two capacitors and a single inductor.
-The filter achieved predictable behavior with a sharp cutoff near the designed frequency and negligible attenuation in the passband.
-The configuration is suitable for applications requiring compact, passive high-frequency filtration with minimal component count.

 = Appendix

+#figure(
+  placement: none,
+  caption: [Experimental Circuit: input at yellow wire, output at green wire. $L_11$ is the top inductor with its pins direction facing southeast, $L_12$ is the bottom inductor with its pins direction facing southwest.], image("assets/circuit.jpg") )<fig:experimental-circuit>

 #figure(
   placement: none,